 So our job was to simulate with CFD the cleaning process of this cell and to reduce its air usage in a way that sliver removing performance remained the same or made better.

 Why was it so challenging?
-Well, because in this cell there were altogether more than 150 pieces of 150 mm long air injectors with a tip bore of 1.25 mm and these air injectors were moving while in operation.
+Well, because in this cell were more than 150 pieces of 150 mm long air injectors with a tip bore of 1.25 mm and these air injectors were moving while in operation.
 In addition to that we had a cylinder head casting that could not be simplified because all of its inner and outer surfaces (cooling channels, gas inlet and outlet channels, valve seats and tons of holes, hundreds of radii) were needed to define real life sliver positions.

 In order to model slivers their size and shape had to be categorised as follows:

-|Sliver size and shape|
+|Sliver size and shape

 From particle diameter and the density of aluminium SC/Tetra calculated particle mass and inertia supposing the particle was spherical.
 Since we had other shapes than sphere, particles were described with different drag coefficient where ribbon-like slivers had larger (0,82), sphere-like ones had smaller (0,42).
 Just for reference, a streamlined body has a drag coefficient of 0,04.
 This way we calculated so that on a ribbon-like particle larger drag force would arise than on a spherical one both of them having the same mass and thus ribbon shaped ones would be easier to blow away.

-So in the second test I used an injector movement setting looked more reasonable.
+So in the second test I used an injector movement setting that looked more reasonable.
 First air injector started moving in, air was on just a little before the inmost position.
 While in inmost position air was blowing with full thrust and injector stays there as long as cycle time allowed that.
 At the end injector moved away nicely and air was shut off.